falcosecurity/falco/integrations/puppet-module/sysdig-falco/README.md

 ** Output throttling
 ** Output channels (syslog, file, program)

-### Beginning with falco
+### Beginning with Falco

-To have Puppet install falco with the default parameters, declare the falco class:
+To have Puppet install Falco with the default parameters, declare the Falco class:

 ``` puppet
 class { 'falco': }